MoralisWeb3/streams-beta/README.md

 # Update/Pause a Stream

+You can update the status of a stream at any time.
+Possible values for status are `active`, `paused` and `error`.

-In some cases you might want to pause a stream.
+For example: In some cases you might want to pause a stream.
 You can do this by calling the specific endpoint.

 ## Programmatically